Mesothelioma and Asbestos in Australia

-Mesothelioma and asbestos in Australia have a long, interlinked history, with one of the highest per-person rates of asbestos use in the world.[1]
+Australia has the second-highest rate of death from mesothelioma and one of the highest per-person rates of asbestos use in the world.[1]
 The country mined asbestos and used it to manufacture construction materials, automotive parts, ship components, and many other products.
 Australia no longer uses asbestos, but with the long latency period, the number of mesothelioma cases may still be rising.

 Facts about Asbestos and Mesothelioma in Australia